 Raising my voice – interrupting, arguing, dissenting, disagreeing, confronting – speaking up and speaking out does not come easily for all of us, all of the time.
 I would rather take the quiet seat at the back of the room but my child’s disability forces me to sit right up front, up tall, and be heard, no matter how small I may be feeling.
 Growing up, I was not the class clown or a cheerleader, on the debate team, nor class president.
 I kept my head down, did my work, studied, got good grades.
 I knew the answers but secretly hoped I wouldn’t be called on.
-Back then it was about blending in, not standing out or stepping up.
+Back then it was about blending in, not standing out.

-The progress we make – speaking up, being heard, getting our child the supports he needs and has a right to – is worthwhile and gratifying and nonstop and often comes at the expense of some of our own well being.
+The progress we make – speaking up, being heard, getting your child the supports he needs and has a right to – is worthwhile and gratifying and nonstop and often comes at the expense of some of our own well being.
 Some people might call it personal growth.
 Most of us don’t need this much personal growth.

 Personally, I cannot order a coffee at Starbucks without the barista asking, “What?
 What did you say??
 What is your name?
 Linda?
 Glenda??
 Debra??”
 Because most of the time my natural voice is not even loud enough to accurately order a caffe latte.
 This happens on a regular basis and each time I stop to ponder it.
 Didn’t she hear me??
 How could she not hear me?
 I’m talking in my regular voice.
 Is my voice too quiet, am I quiet??
 After performing this internal reflection ritual, I grab Debra’s coffee and walk back out into my regular life.